unity-sds/unity-ads-deployment/ci_cd/README.md

 * AWS Provided IAM Policy: AWSXRayDaemonWriteAccess
 * API Gateway (rest API): Unity API Gateway
 * API Gateway Authorizer, attached to Unity API Gateway
-* A gitlab instance, which currently is MCP GitLan Ultimate (not an AWS resource)
+* A gitlab instance, which currently is MCP GitLab Ultimate (not an AWS resource)

 where